 Those who publish with NeuroClastic, Inc. are almost exclusively autistic.
 We sometimes feature contributions from non-Autistic allies and indicate as much on those articles and resources.

-Our goal is to represent the autistic experience in its broad diversity, and we actively recruit contributors from diverse backgrounds and circumstances.
+Our goal is to represent the autistic experience in its broad diversity, and we actively recruit contributors from intersectional backgrounds and circumstances.

 Our Vision for the Future of NeuroClastic

 If you are autistic, your vision is our vision.
 We want to fold your ideas, dreams, special interests, talents, and insights into our trajectory.
-We have goals of using this platform to support autistic business owners, scientists, authors, performers, and artists in the pursuit of contributing something meaningful to the Greater Good.
+We’re newly-minted as a nonprofit, and we are using this platform to support autistic business owners, scientists, authors, performers, freelancers, and artists in the pursuit of contributing something meaningful to the Greater Good.

-We are planning to put out tangible resources to help those seeking diagnosis, advocating for a child’s rights in education, seeking equal opportunity in employment settings, finding a path to a sustainable and rewarding life, obtaining therapeutic supports, and managing the struggles unique to the autistic neurotype.
+We create tangible resources to support readers in understanding what it means to be autistic, those seeking diagnosis, advocating for a child’s rights in education, seeking equal opportunity in employment settings, finding a path to a sustainable and rewarding life, obtaining therapeutic supports, and managing the struggles unique to the autistic neurotype.

-We believe that neurodiversity means that autism, ADHD, dyslexia, and other neurodevelopmental conditions are naturally-occuring divergence from typical neurology, and that it is not a “diseased” or “broken” way of existing.
-We also acknowledge that co-morbid conditions and social or environmental conditions can be challenging or disabling.
+We believe that neurodiversity means that autism, ADHD, dyslexia, and other neuro-developmental types are naturally-occurring divergence from typical neurology, and that it is not a “diseased” or “broken” way of existing.

 We believe in telling truths and exposing myths.